Thomas-YIN/Semantically-aware-Mask-CycleGAN/README.md

 # Semantically-aware Mask CycleGAN (SMCycleGAN)

 This repository is for the work of SMCycleGAN, which is built based on [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and used for translating artistic portraits to photo-realistic visualizations.
-This model is developed for the course project of COMP4711 in HKUST by YIN Zhuohao.
+This model is developed for the course project in COMP4711: Deep Learning for Computer Vision, HKUST, by [YIN Zhuohao](https://github.com/Thomas-YIN).
 This model is compared with several state of the art models such as [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), [Art2Real](https://github.com/aimagelab/art2real), and has produced much more compelling results, as shown below.

 <img src="images/comparison.png" alt="" width="450"/>